 4) Work on the probable questions that the interviewer may ask.

-After completing your bartender resume template, you should go over the questions that the employer might ask.
-For a complete experience, you can ask your family members or friends to simulate the interview process by rehearsing these questions with you:
+Ever wondered what are some common questions that recruiters ask during a bartender job interview?
+Ask your family members or friends to simulate the interview process by rehearsing these questions with you:

 - Why did you leave your current job?

 - What drinks can you create without looking at a recipe?

 - What is your special drink?